OnlineJobVacanciesESSnetBigData/SURS_EnterpriseScraper/README.md

 starting URLs names *start_requests*.
 Other methods can be added following the correct guidelines.
 For more information check the
 [scrapy project websites](https://doc.scrapy.org/en/latest/).

+### Steps of the scraping process
+1. We create crawlers that will crawl or our domains.
+2. We run them on the same time, which creates .csv and log files as the output.
+3. We combine these .csv outputs into a single .txt file that serves as the list of URLs for the scraper.
+4. We run the scraper, which creates a .tab file as the output.

 ###### *Keep in mind that all internet domains, paths to directories and files, file names and HTML tags are examples and should be changed before use.*